 Seal gaps between surfaces smoothly and seamlessly with the right caulking gun for your particular projects.

+All caulking guns have a single purpose: deliver a continuous bead of caulk in order to seal joints between two surfaces—for instance, gaps between window frames and jambs.
 The majority of the caulking guns used today are manual, meaning you squeeze a hand trigger to dispense the sealant.
 Powered caulking guns—the new kids on the block—are growing in popularity because all you need do is guide the tip of the gun to create a smooth, continuous bead of caulk.

-Check out the rod.
 Squeezing the hand trigger on a manual caulking gun forces a rod into the back of the tube of caulk, which in turn pushes the caulk out of the tube’s tip.
 There are two main types of gun rod that vary slightly in performance.